Belfio/inc/instructions.md

 - Implement program upgrades using Solana's upgradeable BPF loader
 - Explore integration with other Solana programs (e.g., Serum DEX for token trading)
 - Develop a Rust-based client SDK for easy integration
-- Create a user-friendly web interface using Solana web3.js
 - Implement more advanced treasury management features, such as multi-asset support or yield-generating strategies

 <!-- ## 7.
 Docs -->